ajafri2001/LLM-on-CPU/chainlit.md

 # Welcome to Quant-CPU! 🚀🤖

 Hello there👋, Freely ask questions based on the source_documents which you provided!
+Note that it might take time depending on your setup

 ## Welcome screen